james7780/jum52/driver_Raspbian_SDL/Readme_Jum52_13_Raspbian.txt

     - keyboard remappings

 1. Make a copy of jum52.cfg (call it "jum52.cfg.bak" or something).
-2. Edit jum52.cfg with Notepad or some other text editor.
+2. Edit jum52.cfg with a text editor.
 3. Set the options as you prefer (valid options are in brackets).
 4. Save jum52.cfg.